tomsbakery/rusticsourdough/README.md

 ## Needed improvements
 - The user name, token information, etc, should be stored environmentally and/or within a secrets store
+- Add some kind of authentication to the Lambda function
 - The deployment procedure could be wrapped inside a Terraform (or similar) provisioning scheme